markios/land-tech-tech-test/README.md

 I also didn't really use any React libraries here.
 The reason for which is that you can achieve decent results for most components with a little css.
 I love the approach of _Do as much as you can with css and then use JS_.

+I also decided when filtering that the filters overlapped, meaning that it was possible for one item to be in two categories as the boundaries were the same i.e. 0-5% 5%-25%.
+So I made an adjustment to that it actually represented 0-5% > 6%-25% etc.

+Normally I would have gained clarity on this but decided to make an executive decision.

 ## Styling

 I have used BEM for the styling, purely because it was create-reat-app supports it out of the box and it works well.
 The css modules also deduplicate the css making it more normalised.
 However I am a fan of atomic css and think it offers by convention the ability to make css more dry.